Particles shut off shortly after level start (at least in Boomsky megawad) in Doom

-#4 Updated by vermil almost 7 years ago
+#4 Updated by vermil over 8 years ago

 A visual display of active generators has its place, but all it tells the typical user is that they have turned off, with no indication why and that is why I made the suggestion of a counter (admittedly, here is the wrong place to make that suggestion and I should have made an RFE for it, but I got carried away writing, as I do).